nextyfine-dev/fastest-expressjs-validator/README.md

 - **Arguments:**
   - `schema: SchemaType`: The validation schema for the request.
+  - `validateOptions`: is not required!
+Automatically detects default options.
   - `validatorOptions: ValidatorOptions = {}`: Custom validation options.

 ```typescript